yazaroual/backend-coding-challenge/README.md

 ## Remarks

 I was not sure if the endpoint to share lessons progress was expecting a list or a unique lesson.
-In theory we can only finish one lesson at once but if there is some kind of offline mode we could change the endpoint to receive all completed lessons when the user is back online.
+In theory we can only finish one lesson at a time but if there is some kind of offline mode we could change the endpoint to receive all completed lessons when the user is back online.

 Thanks !